Best Chicken Tortilla Soup Recipe

 This Easy Chicken Tortilla Soup is so flavorful, packed with protein, and can easily be made in less than an hour.
 It is also so easy to customize with all of the toppings you can add (see below for our suggestions).

-- Broth: Any broth will work in this recipe.
-We recommend chicken broth, turkey or vegetable broth.
+Broth: Any broth will work in this recipe.
+We recommend chicken stock, turkey broth, or vegetable broth.

 We don’t recommend thickening this chicken tortilla soup.
-It’s meant to be a broth-ier soup, but if you’d like to thicken it you can try this method:
+It’s meant to be a broth-ier soup, but if you’d like to thicken it, you can try this method:

 I added 1/4 cup of flour to a bowl and scooped out about 1-2 cups of broth from the soup pot (it’s ok if you get some veggie/chicken pieces, but try to get mostly broth).

-Whisk the flour and broth mixture together until it’s a thick paste like consistency.
+Whisk the flour and broth mixture together until it’s a thick paste-like consistency.
 Stir it back into the soup and bring to a boil for 2-3 minutes.
 This should result in a thicker soup.

 You could also try creating a cornstarch slurry, but we don’t recommend this.